Repossi Antifer Rings and pave Bracelets, whitegold

 • Minimalist styling approaches

-It is, in many ways, the purest entry point into the collection.
+The purest entry point into the collection.

 Repossi Antifer 1 Row Pave Rings (Pink Gold)